Sri Guru Granth Sahib Ji

 7. Poems of Bhagats in the same order.

 The hymns are further classified according to the musical clef (Ghar) in which each is to be sung.
-Although according to the index of Ragas in Raag Mala, the total number of Ragas and Raginis is 84, the Guru has used only 31.
+Although according to the index of Ragas in Raag Mala, the total number of main Ragas is 84, the Guru has used 31 main Raags with combinations forming a total of 60.
 So the Granth is arranged firstly according to the Raga, secondly, according to the nature or metre of the poem, thirdly authorship, and fourthly the clef.
-The ordinary edition of Adi Granth Sahib contains 1430 Ang's as under :
+The ordinary edition of Adi Granth Sahib contains 1430 Ang's as under;

 1. Japji - Ang 1-7.

 2. Shabad Kirtan (musical hymns) - Ang 8-1351.

 3. Slok Sanskriti - Ang 1352-1359.

 4. Gatha - Ang 1359-1361.

 7. Sloks of Kabir and Farid - Ang 1364-1384.

 8. Swayyas of the Gurus and the Bhattas - Ang 1384-1408.